-This project is a self-hosted, multi-cloud cost management system for AWS and Azure that I designed and built from scratch.
-It runs daily to collect granular cost line items at the service × region × account level, detects spend anomalies, sends configurable alerts, and produces a rich suite of HTML reports — from executive summaries and rolling-window trend views to per-owner and per-department drilldowns and an annual budget tracker.
-All data is stored locally in a SQLite database, keeping the system lightweight and self-contained with no external SaaS dependencies.
+This project is a self-hosted, multi-cloud cost management system for AWS, Azure, GCP, and Kubernetes (via a third-party cost attribution platform) that I designed and built from scratch.
+It runs daily to collect granular cost line items at the service × region × account level, detects spend anomalies, sends configurable alerts, and produces a rich suite of reports in HTML, Excel, and PDF — from executive summaries and rolling-window trend views to per-owner and per-department drilldowns and an annual budget tracker.
+All data is stored locally in a local database, keeping the system lightweight and self-contained with no external SaaS dependencies.

 Key Contributions

-- Multi-cloud data collection via AWS Cost Explorer and Azure Cost Management APIs, stored as granular
+- Multi-cloud data collection via AWS Cost Explorer, Azure Cost Management, GCP BigQuery Billing Export, and a Kubernetes namespace cost attribution platform, stored as granular

-reports.ps1), including Executive Summary, Rolling Window, Executive/Rolling Owners variants, Per-Owner, Department, and Alert Owner screening reports. - Anomaly detection engine that flags spend changes only when both a percentage threshold (default 15 %) and an absolute USD threshold (default $100) are exceeded simultaneously, with a configurable noise floor to suppress false positives from negligible-cost services.
+- Anomaly detection engine that flags spend changes only when both a configurable percentage threshold and a configurable absolute USD threshold are exceeded simultaneously, with a noise floor to suppress false positives from negligible-cost services.

 - Budget Tracker showing YTD spend vs annual budget with a pro-rated period budget, an annualised forecast based on daily run rate, a progress bar with a pace marker, and four status badges (ON TRACK / AT RISK / OVER BUDGET / UNBUDGETED).